C3S-Data-Rescue-Lot1-WP3/Rescued-Data/SouthAfrica/docs/C3S_SouthAfrica.md

 The parameters covered are: temperature and barometric pressure (3x daily), daily rainfall, hours of sunshine, cloud cover, wind direction and force.

 #### Formatting remarks
-Time was assumed to be local solar time.
+Time was assumed to be local solar time unless differently noted.